 Emily Budd is a lesbian artist specializing in time travel through mold-making.
 Drawing from her background in bronze-casting and paleontology, her work speculates on our own futurity and fossilization.
 Reformative monuments, memorials, and artifacts become an act of queer place-making while contemplating human sustainability when facing imminent change.
-Pulling from her experiences as a foundry craftswoman and metalworker allows her to navigate between structure and experimentation within a queer context, exploring the possibilities of a separated difference.
+Pulling from experiences as a foundry craftsperson and metalworker allows her to navigate between structure and experimentation within a queer context, exploring the possibilities of a separated difference.

 Budd has been awarded various inspiring artist residencies including PLAYA Summer Lake, Brush Creek Foundation for the Arts, Vermont Studio Center and Recology San Francisco, the latter at which she spent four months developing a body of work made from materials gleaned archaeologically at the city dump.
-Budd earned her MFA at California College of the Arts where she received a Cadogan scholarship from the San Francisco Foundation, and her BFA in Sculpture at Miami University School of Fine Arts.
+Budd earned an MFA at California College of the Arts where she received a Cadogan scholarship from the San Francisco Foundation, and her BFA in Sculpture at Miami University School of Fine Arts.
 Over the past few years she has exhibited throughout the US including at SOMArts Cultural Center and Minnesota Street Project in San Francisco, the Goldwell Open Air Museum in Rhyolite, NV, and the University of Arizona in Tucson, and SEED Lab at the Anchorage Museum.
 Currently based in Las Vegas where she teaches Sculpture at UNLV, both her personal practice and teaching philosophy consider how we rebuild and adapt to transforming worlds.